 - 1. Children attending Kids Uni iC children bring their own lunches, when children are bringing food from home educators will: - a.
 Provide information to families about safe foods to bring to the centre. - b.
-Educators are required to check children's lunch boxes on arrival or as soon as practicable to ensure that nuts are not present.
-Educators will sign off on the "Daily lunch box check" form.
-In the event that nuts are detected the educator will remove and dispose of the allergen as appropriate.
-The educator will seek to provide a suitable alternative and advise the child's family of this outcome through Kinderloop. - Educators are required to undertake a second check at meal time to verify the absence of nuts and sign off on Kinderloop via the Daily Activity - Daily Lunch Box Checks Tab - d.
-Remind children about not sharing food. - e.
-Ensure children are washing hands before and after meals.
+Two Educators are required to conduct lunch box checks to ensure that nuts are not present.
+This will occur at mealtimes.
+Educators will sign off on the "Daily lunch box check".
+If nuts are detected the educator will remove and send home the allergen or dispose, as appropriate.
+The educator will seek to provide a suitable alternative and advise the child's family of this outcome through appropriate communication methods (Discussion on departure, phone call, email, Kinderloop message.) - c.
+Remind children about not sharing food.
+Children will be directly supervised by Educators at mealtimes to ensure that this is supported.
+A child with Anaphylaxis will be seated directly with and Educator. - d.
+Ensure children are washing hands before and after meals. - Children with Allergies/Anaphylaxis will be provided with a separate safe and inclusive space to store their lunch box and drink bottle to reduce opportunity for cross contamination.